 Many autoimmune diseases including Alzheimer's disease, ALS, multiple sclerosis, and others have genetic underpinnings.
-What if scientists could use genomic sequencing on patients to figure out which genetic factors are responsible for their illness?
+What if scientists could figure out which genetic factors are responsible for their illness?

 Neurogenetics is also helping to advance the concept of personalized clinical care.
 With a comprehensive understanding of a patient’s genetic profile and medical history, physicians can create highly tailored treatment programs for each patient.
 For example, a cancer patient can now receive genome analysis of the specific mutations within a tumor.
 Based on those results, doctors can then assess whether cancer medications (which can be highly toxic) will even work before administering the drug.

 How has neurogenetics developed as a field of medicine?

 The Human Genome Project—a global effort to map each gene in the human body—represented a major breakthrough when it was completed in 2003.
 Then scientists developed whole exome sequencing, which looks just at the small portion of DNA that is usually responsible for genetic diseases, which made the tool more affordable and practical.

 Today, researchers can study the DNA of hundreds of patients with a given condition to search for patterns that may exist in their genomes.
 Thanks to those and other advancements, the field of neurogenetics has already successfully identified genes related to the development of Alzheimer’s, Parkinson’s, Huntington’s, and Multiple Sclerosis.

 Not every neurological diagnosis is straightforward.
 For example, some patients might exhibit the characteristic tremors and motor control issues of Parkinson’s disease, but they also might have other symptoms, such as memory problems, which are not common in Parkinson's patients.

 In these difficult-to-diagnose cases, patients are often referred to Yale Medicine, where they receive a more precise diagnosis.